free shipping from a purchase value of 49 euros in germany.

 Also in the case of requests for information and the exercise of rights of data subjects, we point out that these can be most effectively pursued with the providers.
 Only the providers have access to the data of the users and can directly take appropriate measures and provide information.
 If you still need help, please do not hesitate to contact us.

-• Processed data types: Contact data (e.g. e-mail, telephone numbers); Content data (e.g. text input, photographs, videos); Usage data (e.g. websites visited, interest in content, access times).
-Meta, communication and process data (e.g. IP addresses, time information, identification numbers, consent status).
+• Types of data processed: Contact information (e.g., email, phone numbers); content data (e.g., entries in online forms); Usage data (e.g., websites visited, interest in content, access times); meta, communication, and process data (e.g., IP addresses, timestamps, identification numbers, consent status).

 • Data subjects: Users (e.g. website visitors, users of online services).

-• Purposes of Processing: Contact requests and communication; Feedback (e.g. collecting feedback via online form).
+• Purposes of processing: Contact requests and communication; feedback (e.g., collecting feedback via an online form).
 Marketing.

 Further information on processing methods, procedures and services used: